SpecIDontChetPrimeSousCaprisun/Alegengine/Documentation/Object.md

 Aleg::Object(glm::vec2 position, glm::vec2 size, float transparency, std::string texPath, float zIndex);
 ```

-Along these constructors, you can further customise them with :
+You can further modify them with :
 ```cpp
 Aleg::Object->linearVelocity; // glm::vec2 (be careful, this is where gravity is applied in side mode) Aleg::Object->angularVelocity; // float